Bring your school, scout troop or community organization to SCHS!

 Grade K: Pieces of the Past

-Students will step back in time to experience a day in the life of a pioneer child.
+Students will step back in time to experience a day in the life of European American child living in Scott county in the late 1800s.
 They will write on slate boards, play with historical toys, and try their hand at pioneer chores, as well as explore maps, photographs, and artifacts.
 1898 Map

 Grades 1-2: What’s For Dinner?